-A user has complained about the forum that his Galaxy S10e which runs on Android 10 and the Boya BY-DM2 USB Type-C microphone is facing some issues.
+A user has complained about the forum that his Galaxy S10e, which runs on Android 10 and the Boya BY-DM2 USB Type-C microphone, is facing some issues.
 The external microphone of the smartphone worked without any issues after the smartphone was updated to Android Pie.
-However, as soon as the Android 10 update was downloaded, and the user decided to switch to the Android 10 version, his device started having technical issues.
+However, as soon as the Android 10 update was downloaded and the user decided to switch to the Android 10 version, his device started having technical issues.

 Connecting the Boya BY-DM2 microphone to the updated Samsung Galaxy S10e smartphone forces the smartphone to turn off on its own, but not permanently.

 He addresses another issue with the quality of the sound of the microphone.
-There had been a background static noise playing in the background of the speaker.
+There had been a static background noise playing in the background of the speaker.
 The user thinks that this is likely a software issue.

 However, this is not an isolated incident as several other users have complained of facing the same issues with their devices.
-Another user commented that he too has been having the same problem but with Galaxy S10+ device.
+Another user commented that he has been having the same problem with the Galaxy S10+ device.
 The voice recorded using this smartphone is distorted and the sound is coming out with static noise sometimes.
 A few of the Galaxy S10 users are also facing the same problems with the microphones.